 Use ceiling hooks to hang two or three planters at slightly different heights.
 Mix trailing plants like pothos with fuller plants like ferns for variety.
 The self-watering hanging planters we recommend have a built-in water reservoir at the bottom, so the plants water themselves between your top-ups.
 The macrame rope hanger adds a beautiful boho look.
 Available in our shop.

-5. Create a Cozy Seating Corner With an Outdoor Rug
+5. Back Porch Patio Ideas for Seating: Create a Cozy Corner With a Rug

 Cozy back porch corner sofa